cbcrg/tcoffee/docs/tcoffee_manual.rst

-Once these libraries have been computed, you can then combine tem at your convenience in a single MSA.
+Once these libraries have been computed, you can then combine them at your convenience in a single MSA.
 Of course you can decide to only use the local or the global library

 ::